 Assets/StreamingAssets/Backgrounds folder upon building the WebGL player.
 StreamingAssets folder will also appear in the build output directory; make sure to preserve it when publishing the build and check that your web server allows reading the data from this folder.

-Animated backgrounds can't be used as a main background, therefore you always have to specify actor name when using
+Generic background can't be used as a main background, therefore you always have to specify actor ID when using

-You can use a full-fledged Unity scene as a background with scene backgrounds implementation.
+You can use a Unity scene as a background with scene backgrounds implementation.

 Scene backgrounds can only be managed by editor GUI; scene assets should be stored under